cppalliance/cppalliance.github.io/tools/werkprufer.md

 **Abnahme-Abschnitte.** Every section or claim certified sound by the Werkmeister, with brief explanation of why the defense prevailed.
 Listed before M&auml;ngel because strength is the higher signal.

 **M&auml;ngel.** Each surviving defect, in order of severity (highest first).
-Each includes: quoted text, the Kernbefund, the Entscheidungsgrund (adversary, forum, damage), and a recommended correction (H&auml;rtung) or exploitation note (Aufkl&auml;rung).
+Each includes: quoted text, the Kernbefund, the Entscheidungsgrund (adversary, forum, damage), and a recommended correction (H&auml;rtung) or exploitation note (Erkundung).

-**Hinweise.** Editorial observations relegated from formal defects by the Geringf&uuml;gigkeit test.
+**Hinweise.** Editorial observations relegated from formal defects by the Bagatelle test.
 Collapsed or clearly marked as optional.
 The Geselle reads these at their discretion.

 **The Pr&uuml;fprotokoll.** Summary of what was investigated, what questions were asked of the Geselle and what was answered, what candidate M&auml;ngel the Werkmeister challenged, and the outcome of each challenge.
 This is the audit trail.
 Future inspections involving the same paper or domain import the Pr&uuml;fprotokoll as prior proceedings.